-These have tended to bring positive results.

-The following tend to be less successful-
+The following initiatives have tended to have varied levels of success:

-1. Innovation vouchers which are too small

-2. Commercialisation funding which does not always meet the needs of enterprises or HEIs and which tends to be cumbersome.

-Q: How do we generate a stronger, unified ecosystem approach to RD&I across the country to strengthen the visibility of our RD&I supports?

-1. Use the Regional Enterprise Offices and the Regional Skills Forums to bring together the various actors in the area - Large Companies, SMEs .
-HEIs - to identify common areas for research and development.

-2. Develop systems for agreeing more partnerships and shared innovations when they are developed

-3. Support an extended system of mentoring of SMEs by larger firms and the development of supply-chain partnerships

-Q: How do we target RD&I spend in a way which maximises impact for the economy and which addresses the market failure evident in low RD&I in the indigenous SME sector?

-1. Many of the observations above are aimed at this issue.
-Low R and D in SMEs tends to arise from -

-- a.
-Lack of awareness of opportunity

-- b.
+- Innovation vouchers which are often too small - Commercialisation funding which does not always meet the needs of enterprises or HEIs and which tends to be cumbersome - 7.2 How do we generate a stronger, unified ecosystem approach to RD&I across the country to strengthen the visibility of our RD&I supports? - Use the Regional Enterprise Offices and the Regional Skills Forums to bring together the various actors in the area - Large Companies, SMEs, HEIs - to identify common areas for research and development. - 2.
+Develop systems for agreeing more partnerships and shared innovations when they are developed. - 3.
+Support an extended system of mentoring of SMEs by larger firms and the development of supply-chain partnerships. - 7.3 How do we target RD&I spend in a way which maximises impact for the economy and which addresses the market failure evident in low RD&I in the indigenous SME sector? - Many of the observations above are aimed at this issue.
+Low R&D activity in SMEs tends to arise from: - a.
+Lack of awareness of opportunity - b.
 Lack of awareness of potential benefits

 - c.
 A focus on the immediate future and the survival of the firm

 - d.
 Lack of dedicated personnel

 - e.
 Lack of time on the part of senior management

 - f.
 Concern over cost versus return

 - g.
 Concern over loss of market share

-These kinds of issues need to be addressed at an enterprise level.
+These kinds of issues need addressing at an enterprise level.
 It is difficult to attract enterprises to attend meetings/workshops which they see as having an uncertain purpose and unclear outcomes.

-2. Where public funding is involved it is worth considering the imposition of obligations n researchers to share the research and/or innovation to a greater extent that currently.

-3. Setting in place systems and supports for coopetition arrangements through which enterprises share in innovations and compete on the basis of other factors such as service and price.
+- 2. Where public funding is involved it is worth considering the imposition of obligations on researchers to share the research and/or innovation to a greater extent that currently. - 3.
+Setting in place systems and supports for coopetition arrangements through which enterprises share in innovations and compete on the basis of other factors such as service and price.